truenas/webui/CONTRIBUTING.md

 # Contributing

-## Raising Issues

-Feel free to raise an issue if you have a question, an enhancement, or a bug report.

-You can raise issues by either creating a ticket on our Jira (https://jira.ixsystems.net) or by creating a PR with a detailed description of the current behavior and the expected behavior after the suggested fix.

-While raising an issue on Jira, please provide as much information as possible.
-Add screenshots and attached a debug file which you can get from your truenas

-Before creating a new ticket, user keywords to search if a duplicated issue has already been raised.
-In which case, you can show your interest in the ticket by commenting under it.
+Anyone is free to help us build and maintain this project.
+If you see an issue that needs working on because it's important to you, you can contribute to the code by
+- First fork the repo, and then clone it locally.
+- Create a new branch.
+- In the root of the project, run yarn install.

+    This will install the dependencies, link the packages and do a build.

+- Make the required changes.

+## Validating Your Changes

+We have a automated CI process setup which gets run on every PR.
+You must pass all of the checks for us to consider merging your PR.
+The checks make sure that all of the unit tests pass on your PR and that it builds successfully.
+Furthermore, multiple linter rules are enabled on the repo to ensure that the code is up to the format standards that we would like to keep in our project.
+If the linter sees issues in your project, it might ask you to remove those issues before you can make a commit.

+## Create a new Pull Request

-You can easily contribute to our project by creating a fork or a new branch.
-After committing your changes, you can create a PR.
-PR's require at least one approved review from a member of the UI Team before they can be merged.
-When you create a new PR, someone from the UI team is automatically requested for a PR review.
-Alternatively, you can ask for a review from @truenas/ui_team.
+Pull requests required at least one approved review from one of the members of the UI team before they can be merged.
+When you create a new PR, a member of the UI team will be automatically asked to review it.
+Alternatively, you can ask for review from @truenas/ui_team.

-Once your PR has been approved, your PR can be merged.
-Depending on the project status, merge actions might be restricted to authorized individuals only.
-In which case, approved PRs will be automatically merged in due time.
+Once your code has been reviewed and approved, your PR can be merged.
+Depending on the status of the project, somtimes only authorized members of the UI team can merge PRs.
+In which case a member of the UI team will be responsible for merging your PR.